 We may process different types of your data, including personal data, special category data and criminal offence data.
 What these mean is explained below:

-The types of personal data we hold includes names, addresses and dates of birth as well as biographical, professional, financial and social information about residents, members of the public, elected members, and experts instructed for the purposes of providing legal advice and representation.
+- the types of personal data we hold includes names, addresses and dates of birth as well as biographical, professional, financial and social information about residents, members of the public, elected members, and experts instructed for the purposes of providing legal advice and representation

-We will also process data with additional sensitivity, known as special category data.
-This includes information regarding your race, ethnic origin, political opinions, religious beliefs, trade union membership, health, sex life or sexual orientation.
+- we will also process data with additional sensitivity, known as special category data, this includes information regarding your race, ethnic origin, political opinions, religious beliefs, trade union membership, health, sex life or sexual orientation

-In limited circumstances we will process data relating to criminal convictions and offences, for example in relation to safeguarding inquiries
+- in limited circumstances we will process data relating to criminal convictions and offences, for example in relation to safeguarding inquiries

 Why we process the data we hold

-to perform our public functions as a local authority
+- perform our public functions as a local authority

-to assist other government organisations with performing their public functions
+- assist other government organisations with performing their public functions

-to perform a contract which you have entered into with us
+- perform a contract which you have entered into with us

-processing is in the substantial public interest
+- in the substantial public interest

-processing is necessary to establish, exercise or defend a legal claim
+- necessary to establish, exercise or defend a legal claim

-processing is necessary in the area of public health
+- necessary in the area of public health

-processing is necessary to provide health or social care
+- necessary to provide health or social care

 We will only process data relating to criminal offences and convictions where there are lawful bases for the processing as above, and in addition the processing is either under the control of official authority or is authorised by law.

-Who your information may be shared with
+Who we may share your information with

 Generally, the information we hold will have been provided to us by you, by Council staff or by our external clients.
-However, we may also hold information provided by third parties where this is relevant and necessary for the provision of our legal service e.g. social workers, health professionals, doctors, occupational therapists and enforcement and regulatory agencies such as the police.
+However, we may also hold information provided by third parties where this is relevant and necessary for the provision of our legal service for example social workers, health professionals, doctors, occupational therapists and enforcement and regulatory agencies such as the police.

 Access to the personal information we hold about you is restricted to other parties on a need to know basis.
 We treat your personal information lawfully, fairly and transparently, and ensure that it is:

-processed for limited purposes
+- processed for limited purposes

-kept up-to-date, accurate, relevant and that the information we collect is not excessive (more than we need)
+- kept up-to-date, accurate, relevant and that the information we collect is not excessive (more than we need)

-not kept longer than is necessary
+- not kept longer than is necessary

-kept secure
+- kept secure

 Where we need to share information about you, we do so under data-sharing arrangements which comply with data protection legislation.
 We may share legal work with other local authority legal teams, including those which together with Brighton and Hove City Council form Orbis Public Law.
 This allows them to provide legal advice instead of us.
 We do so only under strict data sharing arrangements which safeguard your data in compliance with data sharing legislation.